tpgmartin/machine-learning-nanodegree/capstone/report.md

 * degree - the degree of the polynomial kernel
 * gamma - kernel coefficient, defines radius of influence for a given datapoint

-The specific parameter values will be decided using grid search cross validation starting from a set of values following the relevant literature.
+The specific parameter values will be decided by cycling through a range of valuesstarting from a set of values following the relevant literature.
 This technique is a simple and effective means of optimising the classifier, as a way of justifying our initial assumptions.
 Other parameters not specified here will be used at their default values.

 Due to the size of the dataset used in this project it is necessary to use a hybrid approach[10].
-This means initially running the dataset through a k nearest neighbours classifier (KNN) and only run the incorrectly labelled digits through the SVM classifier.
+This means initially running the dataset through a k nearest neighbours classifier (KNN) and only run digits through the SVM classifier where the k neighbours do not have the same label.
 Together this known as KNN-SVM, and has the dual advantage of achieving a high level of accuracy on a feature rich dataset using SVM, whilst offloading a large proportion of the classification problem to a much cheaper KNN classifier.

-The classifier will be trained using a validation set by performing a test train split.
-I will vary the following parameters,
+In addition to the SVM parameters I will vary the following,

 * PCA: `n_components`
 * KNN: `n_neighbors`

-* SVM: `C`, `degree`, `gamma`, `kernel`
+to determine their effect on the classifier accuracy.
+The classifier will be trained using a validation set by performing a test/train split.
 Each trained classifier will be used to evaluate the test set.
 The performance metrics to be used are discussed above.

 Preprocessing will be done using PCA with dimension reduction.
 This is discussed at greater length below.

 ### Benchmark